-c.
-"Town persons" shall mean all full and seasonal residents of the Town residents, as well as visitors staying at accommodations in, or employees working in establishments located within the Town.
+- b.
+"Town persons residents" shall mean all full-time and seasonal residents of the Town. as well as visitors staying at accommodations in, or employees working in establishments located within, the Town - 2.3.2 1.12.2.

-- 2.3.2 1.11.2.
 Conservation Intended to preserve and protect unique natural areas and submerged land from development and the negative impacts of public use.
-No development or redevelopment is permitted on or over land designated in this category, with the exception of docks, essential services or parks owned and operated by the Town. - 2.3.3 1.11.3.
-Commercial Intended to ereate, preserve, and enhance areas of attractive, small-scale, retail, personal and professional/business services, and mixed commercial/residential uses.
-The mixed commercial/residential uses may be developed either as a unit or in individual parcels, providinged these uses are primarily-for-the-frequently recurring needs of Town persons residents. with limited provision for more intensive commercial uses that are proven to be compatible with the Future Land Use Plan and the character of the Town.
+No development or redevelopment is permitted on or over land designated in this category, with the exception of docks, essential services or parks owned and operated by the Town. - 2.3.3 1.12.3.
+Commercial Intended to create, preserve, and enhance areas of attractive, small-scale, retail, personal and professional/business services, and mixed commercial/residential uses.
+The mixed commercial/residential uses may be developed either as a unit or in individual parcels, providinged these uses are primarily-for-the frequently recurring needs of Town persons residents. with limited provision for more intensive commercial uses that are proven to be compatible with the Future Land Use Plan and the character of the Town.